Gina Pareño: Career

 She started her career in the 1960s as an extra in several films and then later on became one of the artists of Sampaguita Pictures.
 In 1964, she won in "Dance-O-Rama," contest hosted by Boots Anson-Roa.

 In 2006, she gained international recognition for her role in Kubrador (The Bet Collector), for which she won the Best Actress awards at the Osian's Cinefan Festival of Asian and Arab Cinema and at the Brussels International Independent Film Festival.
 Pareño also won the Metro Manila Film Festival Award for Best Supporting Actress as an outspoken and brash mother in the film Kasal, Kasali, Kasalo and then later on received accolades for the same film and category in the FAMAS Awards as well as the Film Academy of the Philippines Awards in that same year.

 Pareño and co-actress Jaclyn Jose were cited in the 61st Cannes Film Festival in 2008 for their performance in Brillante Mendoza's Serbis.
 The film earned several recognitions including a Best Actress award for Pareño at the 6th Pacific Meridian International Film Festival and an Asian Film Award for Best Supporting Actress.

 In her TikTok account, she has 1.7 million followers.

 Political views

 In 1986, Pareño campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 Personal life

 In the 1990s, she stayed for 18 months in the DARE Drug Rehabilitation Clinic, Manila.

 In 2022, Pareño came out as part of the LGBT community.

-In a July 17, 2022 YouTube interview with Ogie Diaz, Pareño revealed her intimate partnerhip with Bong Eraña - "Dra.
+In a July 17, 2022 YouTube interview with Ogie Diaz, Pareño revealed her intimate partnership with Bong Eraña - "Dra.
 Bong", former actress Nenita Vidal, b.
 1940, who starred in the 50s for Puppy Love (1956) and Banda Uno.
 She further confided that Vidal was a great comfort in her in drug addiction struggle and finally bestowed her house upon demise.